240-The Holiday Season: The Most Creative Pricing Season We Have

 Watch the deals that retailers offer during the Christmas season.
 They find ever more creative ways to get us into their stores and shopping.
 I want to note a couple of these creative ways.

 But first a bit of context.
-A price has four typical components: the package of benefits the product or service offers the list price, the basis of charge for the product (i.e. the unit in the dollars per unit in the list price) and, usually, some optional components of price.
-The optional components of price are helpful to companies who want to change the effective pricing for a customer.
+A price has four typical components: 1)the package of benefits the product or service offers, 2) the list price, 3) the basis of charge for the product (i.e. the unit in the dollars per unit in the list price) and, usually, some 4) optional components of price.
+The optional components of price are helpful to companies who want to change the effective pricing for a particular customer or segment.
 The retailers in this note are making creative use of some optional components of price.

 The first example is the use of price to get people into stores by offering them a particular deal.
 Sometimes these are simply Loss Leader products, for example, offering very inexpensive bread and milk sold at the back of a grocery store in order to get a shopper in to buy other products at the store.
 So, one optional component of price is a Loss Leader product.
 Here is a creative twist.
 Offer the Loss Leader product in a “flash sale” with a very limited time frame.
 For example:

 - Penney’s ran flash sales called “7 Hour Steals” offering towels for $3.69 that normally sell for $7.99 and 70% off gold and sterling silver jewelry.